Istoc42/Istoc42/README.md

 # Hi, I'm Shaun! 👋

-I'm a data analyst with a passion for problem-solving and storytelling through data.
-With a strong foundation in Power BI, Power Automate, and PowerShell, I've created innovative solutions for data-driven decision-making and process automation.
+I'm a data analyst with an interest for problem-solving and storytelling through data.
+With a strong foundation in Power BI, Power Automate, and PowerShell, I've created solutions for data-driven decision-making and process automation.
 I have hands-on experience in developing business intelligence reports and handling sensitive data with precision.

 ## Recent Projects: